sofia-abdul/Auditor/README.md

 # Fire Safety technology

-A fire safety monitoring prototype designed for use on  remote-controlled car using thermal and radar sensors with a dashboard for visualising live data.
+A fire safety monitoring prototype designed on a remote-controlled car using thermal and radar sensors with a dashboard for visualising live data.

 ## About

-This project explores basic fire and heat monitoring by combining thermal sensing with radar-based motion detection.
-The system allows sensor data to be collected while moving through an environment rather than from a fixed position.
+This project explores fire and heat monitoring by combining thermal sensing with radar-based motion detection.
+The system is deployed on a remote-controlled vehicle, allowing sensor data to be collected while the car is manually driven through an environment.

-## What It Does
+## Features

-* Measures temperature using a thermal sensor
+* Thermal temperature sensing
-* Detects motion or presence with a radar sensor
+* Radar-based motion or presence detection
+* Manual RC movement using a handheld remote
-* Displays live sensor readings on a dashboard
+* Live sensor data displayed on a dashboard

-## Why Thermal and Radar Sensors

-* Traditional fire detection systems often rely heavily on smoke sensors, which can be slow to respond and prone to false alarms
-* Thermal sensors allow early identification of heat sources before flames or smoke fully develop
-* Radar sensors can detect movement or presence
-* Combining both sensors provides more information during testing and can reduce unnecessary alerts

 ## Future Ideas

 * Semi-autonomous navigation
-* Integration with IoT dashboards
+* IoT dashboard integration
 * Machine learning based fire risk classification
 * etc